-If the apartment is furnished, often it’s not fully equipped too.
-Probably you can find the basic kitchenware, but you have to buy the sheets, the blankets, the towels, the ironing tools, the cleaning products and clothes, the vacuum cleaner, the TV…
+Often if the apartment is furnished it’s not fully equipped too.
+Probably you can find the basic kitchenware, but you have to buy the sheets, blankets, towels, ironing tools, cleaning products, clothes, vacuum cleaner, the TV, etc.

-When you find the right apartment, the owner often needs from you some guarantees to certify you can pay the rent.
+When you find the right apartment, the owner often needs some guarantees to certify you can pay the rent.

 It can be a job contract or your last income declaration.

 After the contract is signed with the owner, you normally have to pay several things before being able to live in the flat:

 – 3 months rent in advance as security deposit

 – 3 months rent in advance to pay the 1st 3 months rent, in facts you should pay the following rent fees every 3 months

 – the fees to make the electricity and gas contracts in your name, because you are going to pay the bills

 In addition you should find a good contract for the ADSL internet connection, you can choose among few companies (Fastweb, Telecom, TeleTu, Vodafone…).